MaheswerSunil/MaheswerSunil/README.md

 - 👋 Hi, I’m @MaheswerSunil
-- 👀 I’m interested in Machine learning and artificial intelligence
-- 🌱 I’m currently learning AI using python
+I’m interested in Machine learning and artificial intelligence I’m currently learning AI using python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 MaheswerSunil/MaheswerSunil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.